-When compared to wheat flour, almond flour doesn’t bind as well, and it tend to be a little more dense, so we’ll use…
+When compared to wheat flour, almond flour doesn’t bind as well, and it tends to be a little more dense, so we’ll use…

 Psyllium Husk – This pizza has a special, low carb ingredient that makes allll the difference: psyllium husk.
 Thanks to it, you don’t have to wait for yeast to rise, so our pizza comes together fast!
 Make sure to have your oven preheating while you get your low carb pizza crust ingredients together…

 Pysllium husk is great at making gluten free flours bind, while giving it a bit of “fluff”.